"The Bank of England may drop historical figures from banknotes as it seeks suggestions from the public."

 "It’s generally a bad sign when a state can’t find common figures to display on its bank notes."

-By the 1970s, the banknotes illustrate world-famous Jews like Einstein and early Zionists (Herzl, Weizmann).
-By the 1980s, with the introduction of the shekel, the notes bear the images of Israeli politicians, a couple of financiers, a medieval rabbi (Maimonides) and the founder of Irgun.
+By the 1970s, the banknotes illustrated world-famous Jews like Einstein and early Zionists (Herzl, Weizmann).
+By the 1980s, with the introduction of the shekel, they bore the images of Israeli politicians, a couple of Jewish financiers, a medieval rabbi (Maimonides) and the founder of Irgun.

 Through those changes, you can trace the shift from the early project of Labour Zionism, confidently secular and progressive, to a more conservative, capitalist and hawkish Israel.